IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/COS.md

     ibmcloud cos config endpoint-url --list
     ```

-    If the `ServiceEndpointURL` is empty as int he example below, you can find the service endpoint manually.
+    If the `ServiceEndpointURL` is empty as in the example below, you can find the service endpoint manually.

     ```
     $ ibmcloud cos config endpoint-url --list